 While there is limited research on what happens to the muscles after running 3.1 miles seven days a week, an April 2014 study in Exercise Sports Science Review got close.
 Researchers set out to challenge the dogma that cardio doesn't help with muscle growth.

-They compared the results of 12-week aerobic and resistance training plans in a small group of older adults and concluded that both workout routines led to similar muscle growth.
+They compared the results of 12-week strength and aerobic training plans in a small group of older adults and concluded that both workout routines led to similar muscle growth.
 In fact, the evidence was strong enough for the researchers to recommend cardio as an effective countermeasure for muscle loss due to age.

 However, if your goal is building muscle size, called hypertrophy, you'll need to incorporate strength training, too.
 In a February 2019 analysis in Sports Medicine, researchers reviewed the current evidence on the differences in muscle growth from aerobic and anaerobic forms of exercise.
 As expected, anaerobic forms of exercise, like weight lifting, promoted more muscle growth than cardio workouts.

 There is a common perception that running increases your risk of joint issues, such as osteoarthritis, more so than walking and other lower-impact forms of exercise, especially when running long distances or without enough days off.

 While running a 5K every day isn't necessarily directly beneficial for your joints, some running statistics show runners have a lower risk of joint issues.

 In a July 2013 study in Medicine and Science in Sports and Exercise, researchers found that 4.75 percent of walkers but just 2.68 percent of runners reported osteoarthritis over a six- to seven-year period.
 Just under 1 percent, 0.8, of walkers had hip replacements, while 0.35 of runners did, possibly because the runners had lower average body weights, and lower body weight puts less stress on the joints.